-- 52.36-Ornamental plant. shrub.
-A policy incorporated into landscape for decorative purposes.
+- 52.36.Ornamental plant. shrub.
+A purposes.
 A multi-stemmed woody plant with several permanent stems used for ornamental purposes. - 53.
 Overall height.
 Highest point in the canopy on a tree or palm measured from grade the soil line to the natural position of the last fully expanded leaf. - 54.
 Overlift.
 The removal of the majority of the inner lateral branches and foliage of a tree thereby displacing weight and mass to the ends of the branches. - 55.
 37.Palm.
 A plant belonging to the monocot order of the family Palmae, distinguished by having unbranched single or multi-trunks crowned by large, compound pinnate, or palmate leaves/fronds. - 38.
 Parking garage.
-A building or structure consisting of more than one (1) level and used to park vehicles. - 56.39.Peninsular or island landscape area.
+A building or structure consisting of more than one (1) level and used to park vehicles. - 56.39.
+Peninsular or island landscape area.
 A pervious area set aside for landscaping, located at the end of a parking row where it abuts an aisle or driveway, and also intermittently located within parking rows. - 40.
 Perimeter.
 The boundary line separating one (1) parcel of land from another or a parcel of land from a right-of-way.
 If the property is on a waterway, the perimeter shall be the bulkhead line. - 57.41.
-Perimet ndscape area.
-The landscape area directly abutting the perimeter of a VUA. and within twenty-eight (28) feet of the property line. - 42.
+Perimet primeter of a VUA. and within twenty eight (28) feet of the property line. - 42.
 Perimeter parking.
 Parking spaces contiguous to or directly abutting a perimeter landscape area. - 58.43.
 Pervious area.
 That The non-compacted land located at ground level, open to the sky, allowing passage of air and water to the subsurface used or set aside for landscaping. - 59.
 Pervious landscape area.
 That portion of a pervious area 4 equired for landscaping.

 Number: 1 Author: john Subject: Sticky Note Date: 12/3/2021 4:25:59 PM Can any plant b e ornamental?
 Plea: se be more specificnon req uired, flowering,???
-Number: 2 Author: john Subject: Sticky Note Date: 12/3/2021 4:27:04 PM Danis at a 101A Lanceton and the Control of the Cont the transfer of the state of April 19 Carlo Car Perimeter VUA landscape area.
+Number: 2 Author: john Subject: Sticky Note Date: 12/3/2021 4:27:04 PM Parimeter VIIIA Inndesennance Nat An har single count with alternati Afficially would be conditional and a construction remilleter VUA iandscape area.
 Not to be confused with site per imeter landscape area.
-Number: 3 Author: john Subject: Sticky Note Date: 12/3/2021 4:29:21 PM ACTOR SERVICES parties of the second s
+Number: 3 Author: john Subject: Sticky Note ometer landscape area.
+Date: 12/3/2021 4:29:21 PM ACTOR SERVICES parties of the second s